Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 Adams, McIntosh only players out

-The Seahawks had about as clean of a game status report as they could have hoped for.
+The Seahawks had about as clean of a game-status report as they could have hoped for.
 The only two players listed as out were safety Jamal Adams (knee) and running back Kenny McIntosh (knee/hamstring).

 The team hopes Adams returns to practice next week while it’s unclear when McIntosh — who was hurt in the team’s mock game on Aug.
 4 — will be back.

-Along with Witherspoon, they also listed starting left guard Damien Lewis as questionable with a shoulder injury.
+Along with Witherspoon, Seattle also listed starting left guard Damien Lewis as questionable with a shoulder injury.

 Lewis was listed as a full participant in practice Friday and Carroll said he will play, saying the team rested Lewis earlier in the week after he had banged his shoulder.

 Running back Kenneth Walker III was also a limited participant in practice with a groin issue.
-But he was not on the game status report, meaning he will play, and Carroll said Walker “has been screaming out here.
+But he was not on the game-status report, meaning he will play, and Carroll said Walker “has been screaming out here.
 He’s doing great.’’

-Also not on the report and expected to be able to play are rookie OLB Derick Hall and fellow defensive linemen Mike Morris and Cameron Young as well as veteran linebacker Darrell Taylor.
-All had been dealing with injuries during camp but all returned to practice over the last two weeks and all were listed as full participants in practice Friday.
+Also not on the report and expected to be able to play are rookie outside linebacker Derick Hall and defensive linemen Mike Morris and Cameron Young as well as veteran linebacker Darrell Taylor.
+All had been dealing with injuries during camp but returned to practice over the last two weeks and were listed as full participants in practice Friday.

 Also listed as a full participant was linebacker Jordyn Brooks, who is on track to play after suffering an ACL injury on Jan.
 1. Brooks sat out practice Thursday as a rest day.